getreu/tp-note/docs/source/tpnote--manpage.md

 >   If set, this variable overwrites the configuration file variables
     '`tmpl.filter_get_lang`' and '`tmpl.filter_map_lang`', thus selecting
-    potential language candidates for Tp-Note's naturaul language detection.
+    potential language candidates for Tp-Note's natural language detection.
 The string contains a comma and space separated list of ISO 63901 codes, e.g.
     '`fr`' or IETF BCP 47 tags, e.g. '`fr-FR`'.
 Here is an example of a complete
     string: '`de-DE, en, fr-FR, hu`'.
 The user's default locale '`{{ lang }}`'